La Poste Logo

 La Poste Logo History

-The current enterprise is the result of the evolution of the royal court’s postal houses in 1477 to deliver imperial messages.
-In 1576 they were also allowed to engage in the distribution of private correspondence.
-In 1879, the post office entered the general structure along with the telegraph and telephone.
+The current enterprise is the result of the evolution of the royal court’s postal houses in 1477, which served to deliver imperial messages.
+In 1576, they were also allowed to distribute private correspondence.
+In 1879, the post office was integrated into the general structure, along with the telegraph and telephone.
 The new service is called PTT.

 The key stages in the French postal company’s development were naturally reflected in its identity, which dates back to the first half of the 20th century.
-The beginning of the official history of the La Poste logo is 1900.
+The official history of the La Poste logo dates back to 1900.
 Since then, the service has changed nine personal identification characters.

 What is La Poste?

 La Poste is a French organization responsible for delivering parcels and written correspondence.
-It is a state-owned enterprise, part of Groupe La Poste, and has been in existence since 1991.
+It is a state-owned enterprise, part of Groupe La Poste, and has existed since 1991.
 Its predecessor, the national postal service of France, was established in 1477 by King Louis XI.
 La Poste has many subsidiaries, including La Banque Postale, which provides banking services.

 1900 – 1930